 Threats to the security of devices and personal and healthcare information continue to increase.
 These threats include malicious security attacks via viruses, worms, and hacker intrusions.
-Governments around the world have enacted legislation to criminalize many of these cyberattacks and to protect individually identifiable health information (e.g., US-HIPAA, Canada-PIPEDA, general privacy legislation under the European Directive 95/46/EC, Japan-PIPA, and others).
+Governments around the world have enacted legislation to criminalize many of these cyberattacks and to protect individually identifiable health information (e.g., US-HIPAA, Canada-PIPEDA, EU GDPR, Japan-PIPA, and others.